Rock Climbing Club 2026

 Prerequisites: must be an experienced climber with at least one year of climbing club experience or similar.
 It is recommended that you have done some mock leading on the school wall and have climbed on real rock several times.

-After school climbing on our school wall will resume on Mondays starting Sept 9th (week 8) and run until Nov 18 (week 6) from 3:15 - 4:45pm.
-We may head to Port Chalmers once or twice after school depending on interest and weather, but no other weekend trips are planned for this session.
+After school climbing on our school wall will resume on Mondays starting Sept 7th (week 8) and run until Nov 26 (week 7) from 3:15 - 4:45pm.
+We may head to Port Chalmers once or twice after school depending on interest and weather, but no other weekend trips are currently planned for this session.

 No experience required - The Term 3/4 session is a great way for new climbers to try out climbing in a relaxed and fun environment.
 You will be taught all the skills necessary to be a safe member of a rope team.